SamaAlt/ZarkNews/Prep-Files/feature_list.md

     * Editors can delete their own articles.
     * Admin can delete any article.

+## Subscription
+* Create: Readers can subscribe to newsletters.
+* Read: Subscribers can view newsletters.
+* Update: Subscribers can manage subscription settings.
+* Delete: Subscribers can unsubscribe from newsletters.

 ## Search
 * Create: Admins and editors can define searchable content attributes (keywords, tags, etc.).
 * Read: